Personal Fitness

 Explain what common diseases can be prevented or mitigated by

-vaccinations, and whether you are immunized according to the advice of
+vaccinations, and whether you are immunized according to the

 d.